 Don’t you just love quick and easy solutions?

 Please note that this post contains affiliate links which means if you click over and purchase something, I will receive a small commission at no additional cost to you.

 Like I mentioned, I purchased my artificial greenery at Michael’s Craft Store.
-In case you can’t find any similar to mine, this set of 6 pine sprays has a similiar look and you could always mix in these pine sprays with berries.
+In case you can’t find any similar to mine, these pine sprays have a similiar look and you could always mix in these pine sprays with berries.

 Have you discovered your own easy way to decorate a chandelier?